f5devcentral/f5-big-iq-lab/docs/class1/module3/lab5.rst

 8. Login as **paula** and select previously created ``LAB_module3`` Application, then click on ``https_waf_app_service``.

-9. In 7.x, the protection mode isn't automaticaly updated on the Application Dashboard.
+9. In 7.x, the protection mode isn't automatically updated on the Application Dashboard.

 Under Properties, select CONFIGURATION, then add ``upgradeProtectionMode 3/26/20`` in the Description field and click Save.